Mahiro2211/Mahiro2211/README.md

 * Recently, I have been learning PHP and JavaScript

 > The Paragdim for programming matters
+> Writing code can benefit one but sometimes can't make one's fortune - "Writing code can be beneficial, but it may not always lead to financial success."

 ## My wishes in the long term
  - [ ] Get a master's degrees